phimeyer/phimeyer.github.io/_publications/Meyer_Open_Justice.md

 ---
-title: "Open justice at apex courts.
-A new perspective for comparative research on courts."
+title: "Open justice at highest courts: A new avenue for comparative research."
 category: working_paper
 permalink: /publication/Meyer_Open_Justice
 citation: 'Meyer, Philipp.
 Open justice at highest courts: A new avenue for comparative research.
-Working paper.'
+In: Howard, Robert M., Kirk A. Randazzo, and Vanessa Reid (Ed.): Handbook on Law and Political Systems.
+Cheltenham: Edward Elgar Publishing. [\textit{Peer reviewed, Under contract}.'
 ---

 <p><b>Description</b><br>